Autherley Junction: History

+A bill was presented to Parliament in February 1836, and when it was due to receive its second reading in March, the Staffordshire and Worcestershire Canal caved in.
+A delegation was despatched to London, and terms were agreed, with the compensation toll being reduced to four pence.
+The bypass canal was never constructed, as the Staffordshire and Worcestershire company reduced their tolls rather than lose them altogether.
+The Birmingham and Liverpool Junction Canal became part of the Shropshire Union Canal network in 1846.
+The threat of the bypass was used twice more, in 1842 by the Birmingham and Liverpool Junction Canal to obtain more water, and by the Shropshire Union Canal in 1867 to further reduce the compensation tolls and to obtain a new agreement on water.

 Location

 Autherley Junction is on the summit level of the Staffordshire and Worcestershire canal, and is around 340 ft above sea level.
 It is also the highest point on the Shropshire Union Canal main line, which descends through 46 locks to Ellesmere Port.
 A stop lock with a minimal drop of just a few inches was built by the Birmingham and Liverpool Junction Canal just before the junction, to ensure that they did not take large volumes of water from the Staffordshire and Worcestershire to supply their canal.
 It remains in use, although both canals are now managed by the Canal & River Trust and so theft of water is no longer an issue.